How HBO’s ‘McMillions’ got the whole story of McDonald’s epic Monopoly game conspiracy

 With at least a decade between the end of the original crimes and the case, one of the biggest challenges for Hernandez and Lazarte was getting anyone to talk about it.
 Somewhat surprisingly, it was the FBI that was the most willing to open up about it.
 Lucky for them, the first FBI agent they talked to was Doug Mathews, easily a contender for best character in the entire story, who even in their first meeting regaled them for hours with all the juicy details.

 “That proved to us that it was a great story that had some great storytellers to tell it,” says Lazarte.
 “The FBI really helped us understand the complexity of this case and what they did to complete it.”
+“This was also one of their favorite cases, so as long as we were straight with them, they were happy to talk about it,” says Hernandez.
+“I think they were also a bit surprised that no one had ever reached out to them about this story.”

 Convincing the past winners tied up in the conspiracy proved to be a more significant challenge.
-The fact that this crime went under-reported for so long had allowed them to avoid having a spotlight shone on a less-than-proud moment in their lives.
+The fact that this crime went underreported for so long had allowed them to avoid having a spotlight shone on a less-than-proud moment in their lives.
 Hernandez and Lazarte spent a lot of time talking to them about how they wanted to tell this story.
 “We approached it as wanting to make sure that everyone who wanted to share their voice could be included.
 We were very interested in the human side of it [and] not just frame it as cops and robbers,” says Hernandez.
 “We spoke to everyone about getting their voice and viewpoint heard, rather than it just coming from one angle.
 If it was just the FBI, wouldn’t you want to get your side told?
 So we were grateful so many decided to share their side.”

 The toughest nut to crack was McDonald’s itself.

 Almost as soon as the filmmakers had started connecting with the FBI and federal prosecutors on the case, they reached out to McDonald’s head of global security Rob Holm.
-Holm said he remembered the case, but would have to check with his superiors before agreeing to talk about it.
+Holm said he remembered the case but would have to check with his superiors before agreeing to talk about it.
 The next day they got a polite email declining the invitation.
 But they kept gently working to convince Ronald’s people that participating was actually in the company’s best interest.

 “We approached it very similarly to how the FBI approached McDonald’s back then,” says Hernandez.
 “McDonald’s didn’t have to help them, and we used that same parallel.
 We told them the FBI is sharing the story, it involves you guys, they talk about you guys, to have you share your story is important, and people are going to want to hear it.
 And if they don’t hear it here in the series, you’re going to get hit up a lot after it comes out for your take on it, so why not include it here?
-They really thought about it, and eventually came around on it.”
+They really thought about it and eventually came around on it.”

-Holm and senior director of global marketing Amy Murray play a prominent role, both in the series and in the original FBI investigation, with Murray even participating in some of the undercover operations.
+Holm and senior director of global marketing Amy Murray plays a prominent role, both in the series and in the original FBI investigation, with Murray even participating in some of the undercover operations.

 Crafting an IRL caper flick